seamusdemora/PiFormulae/GPIO_Using_pinctrl.md

 $ cd
 $ chmod 755 ~/sw-state.sh
 $ ./sw-state.sh           # note that this script does not "return to the prompt"
-                          # after you enter 'control+c' from the keyboard
+                          # --- until after you enter 'control+c' from the keyboard

 ```